Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Geometric entanglement

-The GE of the LRXXZ model is represented in color scale versus the anisotropy parameter \(\Delta\) and the long-range parameter \(\alpha \) in \cref{fig:geo-ent-phase-diag}.
-The XY to FM phase transition is signaled by a sharp step from \(E_g(\Delta>1) > 0\) to \(E_g(\Delta \leq 1) = 0\), see inset of \cref{fig:geo-ent-phase-diag}.
+The GE of the LRXXZ model is represented in color scale vs the anisotropy parameter \(\Delta\) and the long-range parameter \(\alpha \) in \cref{fig:geo-ent-phase-diag}.
+The XY to FM phase transition is signaled by a sharp step from \(E_g(\Delta>1) = 0\) to \(E_g(\Delta \leq 1) > 0\), see inset of \cref{fig:geo-ent-phase-diag}.
 This transition occurs at \(\Delta=1\), irrespective to the value of the long-range parameter \(\alpha^{-1}\).
 This is consistent with the expected transition to the trivial, fully \(z\)-polarized ground state of the FM phase, see \cref{app:fm-groun-state}.
 On the other hand, the AFM to XY phase transition is signaled with a marked cusp of the GE, see inset of \cref{fig:geo-ent-phase-diag}.
-This was previously shown in the short-range XXZ model~\cite{orus_visualizing_2010} and we find that this feature remains in the long-range case for all considered values of \(\alpha^{-1}\).
-It allows us to precisely locate the XY-FM phase transition versus the long-range parameter, see red disks in \cref{fig:geo-ent-phase-diag}.
+This was previously shown in the short-range XXZ model~\cite{orus_visualizing_2010}, and we find that this feature remains in the long-range case for all considered values of \(\alpha^{-1}\).
+We have checked that the position of the local maximum signaling the phase transition is well converged in system size, see \cref{app:finite-size}.
+It allows us to locate the XY-FM phase transition vs the long-range parameter, see red disks in \cref{fig:geo-ent-phase-diag}.
 While long-range interactions do not affect the XY-FM transition, they significantly shift the AFM-XY transition towards higher values of the antiferromagnetic anisotropy parameter \(\vert\Delta\vert\).
 This is to be expected since \(z\)-oriented AFM order is frustrated by long-range interactions, which hence favor the XY phase.
 The phase diagram as obtained from the GE is in excellent quantitative agreement with that found using the central charge in the conformally symmetric XY phase~\cite{maghrebi_continuous_2017}.
 This shows that the GE provides a robust probe of both quantum phase transitions also in the long-range case.